 - 1) Need for the bill.
 According to the author, this bill seeks to address the growing challenge to California of the use of contingent workers to replace employees and the consequential effect it has on wages and worker protections.
-This bill would require the UC, when evaluating bids for contract work, to evaluate the total employee compensation package and ensure that it does not undercut wages and benefits of existing university employees.
+This bill requires the University of California (UC), when evaluating bids for contract work, to evaluate the total employee compensation package and ensure that it does not undercut wages and benefits of existing university employees.
 According to the author, the UC serves as an anchor institution in the market in which it operates, and as a public institution, and the third-largest California employer, should adopt and promote policies that respect its employees and protect workers' rights. - 2) Related Study.
 According to a 2012 study by the UC Berkeley Labor Center, Temporary Workers in California are Twice as Likely as Non-Temps to Live in Poverty: Problems with Temporary and Subcontracted Work in California, almost one-quarter of a million people worked in the temporary help services industry in California in 2010.
 These workers were slightly younger, more likely to be female, less likely to be white non-Hispanic, and less likely to have a high school diploma or GED than the average non-temp worker.
 These workers were also more susceptible to workplace illness and injury, earned less than their non-temp counterparts, and were less likely to get benefits.
 The report notes that lowered wages mean that these workers rely more on the state safety net than their direct-hire counterparts and that these employment arrangements undermine worker protections by allowing employers to avoid certain provisions of worker protection and making it difficult to enforce other protections.
-The report also notes that these employment relationships create downward pressure on wages. - 3) UC's Fair Wage/Fair Work plan.
+The report also notes that these employment relationships create downward pressure on wages. - 3) Related audit request.
+A request was made by the author's office to the Joint Legislative Audit Committee to investigate specified employment contracts at the University of California.
+The analysis from the State Auditor is estimated to be completed June 2017.
+According to the author's office it is the intent to incorporate recommendations from that analysis into the provisions of this bill. - 4) UC's Fair Wage/Fair Work plan.
 In July 2015, the UC adopted a Fair Wage/Fair Work Plan.
 Under the Plan, the UC has established a minimum level of pay for employees to ensure that all UC workers are provided a fair wage with a goal of reaching a minimum wage of \$15 per hour on October 1, 2017.
 In addition, the UC reports that it is implementing annual compensation audits and interim audits, paid for by the contractor, to monitor wage and working conditions as well as compliance with federal, state, and UC workplace laws and policies for contracted employees working pursuant to contracts entered into or renewed after October 2015.
 The UC will also establish a phone hotline and central online system to report complaints directly to the Office of the President.
 In light of the activities already planned as part of the University of California's (UC) Fair Wage/Fair Work Plan, is this bill necessary?

-4) Consequences?
+5) Consequences?
 This bill would increase the complexity of the bidding process for both the UC and potential bidders.
 It would likely result in an increase in UC's costs for procuring services and could potentially limit the pool of qualified bidders.
 The Committee may wish to consider: